alexforencich/cocotbext-axi/README.md

 * _wuser_: AXI wuser signal, default `0` (write-related methods only)
 * _event_: `Event` object used to wait on and retrieve result for specific operation, default `None`.
 The event will be triggered when the operation completes and the result returned via `Event.data`.  (`init_read()` and `init_write()` only)

-#### Additional optional arguments for `AxiLiteMaster`
+#### Additional optional arguments for `AxiLiteMaster` and `ApbMaster`

 * _prot_: AXI protection flags, default `AxiProt.NONSECURE`
 * _event_: `Event` object used to wait on and retrieve result for specific operation, default `None`.
 The event will be triggered when the operation completes and the result returned via `Event.data`.  (`init_read()` and `init_write()` only)

-#### `AxiBus` and `AxiLiteBus` objects
+#### `AxiBus`, `AxiLiteBus`, and `ApbBus` objects

-The `AxiBus`, `AxiLiteBus`, and related objects are containers for the interface signals.
+The `AxiBus`, `AxiLiteBus`, `ApbBus`, and related objects are containers for the interface signals.
 These hold instances of bus objects for the individual channels, which are currently extensions of `cocotb_bus.bus.Bus`.
 Class methods `from_entity` and `from_prefix` are provided to facilitate signal name matching.
 For AXI interfaces use `AxiBus`, `AxiReadBus`, or `AxiWriteBus`, as appropriate.
 For AXI lite interfaces, use `AxiLiteBus`, `AxiLiteReadBus`, or `AxiLiteWriteBus`, as appropriate.
+For APB interfaces, use `ApbBus`.

-### AXI and AXI lite slave
+### AXI, AXI lite, and APB slave

-The `AxiSlave` and `AxiLiteSlave` classes implement AXI slaves and are capable of completing read and write operations from upstream AXI masters.
+The `AxiSlave`, `AxiLiteSlave`, and `ApbSlave` classes implement AXI, AXI-lite, and APB slaves and are capable of completing read and write operations from upstream AXI masters.
 The `AxiSlave` module is capable of handling narrow bursts.
 These modules can either be used to perform memory reads and writes on a `MemoryInterface` on behalf of the DUT, or they can be extended to implement customized functionality.

 The `AxiSlave` is a wrapper around `AxiSlaveWrite` and `AxiSlaveRead`.
 Similarly, `AxiLiteSlave` is a wrapper around `AxiLiteSlaveWrite` and `AxiLiteSlaveRead`.
 If a read-only or write-only interface is required instead of a full interface, use the corresponding read-only or write-only variant, the usage and API are exactly the same.
+APB is not channelized, so only `ApbSlave` is available.

 To use these modules, import the one you need and connect it to the DUT: